merenlab/merenlab.org/data/micr-obs-future/index.md

 `anvi-profile-blitz` allows the fast profiling of BAM files to get contig- or gene-level coverage and detection stats.

-We will give it the `BAM file` that were created and are stored in the `04_MAPPING` directory, the `CONTIGS.db`, and specify what the output should look like.
+We will give it the `BAM file`s that were created and are stored in the `04_MAPPING` directory, the `CONTIGS.db`, and specify what the output should look like.

 This is the base command
 ```bash